Walking in Clouds:

 Photographs Were Taken By Fellow Travellers

-In previous avatars, she was a software engineer in Chicago and a developmental economist doing field work in Angallu village, South India.
+In previous avatars, she was a software engineer in Chicago and a development economics researcher in South India.